bigchaindb/bigchaindb/docs/server/source/data-models/transaction-model.rst

 - id: The :ref:`id <transaction.id>` of the transaction, and also the database primary key.
 - version: :ref:`Version <transaction.version>` number of the transaction model, so that software can support different transaction models.
 - **inputs**: List of inputs.
-Each :ref:`input <Input>` contains a pointer to an unspent asset and a *crypto fulfillment* that satisfies a spending condition set on the unspent asset.
+Each :ref:`input <Input>` contains a pointer to an unspent output and a *crypto fulfillment* that satisfies the conditions of that output.
 A *fulfillment* is usually a signature proving the ownership of the asset.
   See :doc:`./crypto-conditions`.

 - **outputs**: List of outputs.
-Each :ref:`output <Output>` is a *crypto-condition* that needs to be fulfilled by a transfer transaction in order to transfer ownership to new owners.
+Each :ref:`output <Output>` contains *crypto-conditions* that need to be fulfilled by a transfer transaction in order to transfer ownership to new owners.
   See :doc:`./crypto-conditions`.

 - **operation**: String representation of the :ref:`operation <transaction.operation>` being performed (currently either "CREATE", "TRANSFER" or "GENESIS").
 It determines how the transaction should be validated.